narrowtux/abacus/README.md

     end
     ```

-  2. Ensure `math_parser` is started before your application:
+  2. Ensure `abacus` is started before your application:

     ```elixir
     def application do